 Citrate: is helpful for constipation and is better absorbed than the Oxide form and helpful with energy production.

-L-threonate: crosses the blood brain barrier and helps with memory and cognitive function
+L-threonate: crosses the blood brain barrier and helps with memory and cognitive function and anxiety

 Taurinate: Relaxes the heart and helps with migraines